Diseases & Conditions

 Living with Erb's Palsy

 In some children, the affected arm is noticeably smaller than the unaffected arm.
-This occurs because nerves do have an effect on growth.
+This occurs because nerves affect growth.
 Although the affected arm will continue to grow as the child grows, it grows at a slower pace, and the size difference will become more noticeable as the child gets older.

-Children are very adaptable.
-Be supportive and encouraging, and focus on all the things your child can do.
-This will help your child develop a healthy sense of self-esteem and compensate for any limitations in function.
+Children are very adaptable (able to adjust to change).
+Be supportive and encouraging and focus on all the things your child can do.
+This will help your child develop a healthy sense of self-esteem and make up for any limitations in function.
+Many children are able to lead productive lives, including participating in regular sports and activities, despite having a physical difference such as a brachial plexus birth palsy.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.